wp-plugins/dynamic-featured-image/readme.txt

 Some plugins like `Regenerate Thumbnails` changes the default image format in media uploader from `File URL` to `Attachment Post URL`.
 Make sure you click on `File URL` under `Link URL` section before clicking `Insert Into Post`.

 = 5.
+I cannot add or change secondary featured images after update? = This usually happens because of cache.
+Clear all your cache and try again if you are having this problem.
+If you still have such problem you can get help through support forum.

+= 6.
 Other problems or questions? =
 Other problems?
 Don't forget to check the [blog](http://ankitpokhrel.com.np/blog/category/dynamic-featured-image/) and learn to create some exciting things using DFI.

 You can always contact me at `ankitpokhrel@gmail.com`, if you have any question or queries about the project.